Bringing the Script to Life

 My hometown of Portland, Maine has a thriving theater community and I was lucky to have access to a number of talented actors, thanks to the generous outreach of my fellow playwrights Janie Maxwell Downey and Brian Daly.

-On Sunday, May 21, nine wonderful actors, including Jody McColman as Will, Khalil LeSaldo as Abdul Guahid, Amy Torrey as Queen Elizabeth I, and Christopher Holt as Robert Cecil, gathered around the dining room table and read the script aloud for about two hours.
+On Sunday, May 21, nine wonderful actors, including Jody McColman Khalil LeSaldo , Amy Torrey, and Christopher Holt, gathered around the dining room table and read the script aloud for about two hours.

 I invited only two friends, Laurie Moore Skillings and Joan Rogers, to join me for the reading.
 We promised the actors pizza and desserts after the reading was done.